michaelfanta/custom_components/components/sn3218/README.md

-# SN3218 output component for ESPHome
+# SN3218 component for ESPHome

 ***(Tested on ESP32-F)***